Chart Color Schemes

 Port Fairy's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

-Mortality rates and chronic condition prevalence were low for both young and elderly cohorts.
-Private health cover was relatively low at approximately 51% of the total population (around 2,020 people).
-The most prevalent conditions were arthritis (10.3%) and mental health issues (8.1%).
-About 65.4% of residents reported no medical ailments, compared to 63.4% in Regional Vic.
-Health outcomes among working-age individuals are generally typical.
-Port Fairy has a higher proportion of seniors aged 65 and over at 33.5% (around 1,315 people), compared to 23.9% in Regional Vic.
-Senior health outcomes are particularly strong, aligning with national rankings for the general population.
+Mortality rates and chronic condition prevalence were low across both young and old age cohorts.
+Private health cover was found to be relatively low at approximately 51% of the total population (~1,996 people).
+The most common medical conditions in the area were arthritis and mental health issues, impacting 10.3 and 8.1% of residents respectively.
+65.4% of residents declared themselves completely clear of medical ailments compared to 63.4% across Regional Vic.
+Health outcomes among the working-age population are broadly typical.
+The area has 33.9% of residents aged 65 and over (1,315 people), which is higher than the 23.9% in Regional Vic.
+Health outcomes among seniors are particularly strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health